SSX 3: Reception

-SSX 3 won the Academy of Interactive Arts & Sciences' Console Action Sports Game of the Year and Outstanding Achievement in Licensed Soundtrack awards.
+The Academy of Interactive Arts & Sciences awarded SSX 3 with "Console Action Sports Game of the Year" and "Outstanding Achievement in Licensed Soundtrack" during the 7th Annual Interactive Achievement Awards; it also received nominations for "Game of the Year", "Console Game of the Year", "Outstanding Innovation in Console Gaming", and "Outstanding Achievement in Visual Engineering".

 By July 2006, its PS2 version had sold 750,000 copies and earned $28 million in the United States.
 It was the first game in the SSX series to sell 1 million copies.
 Next Generation ranked it as the 83rd highest-selling game launched for the PS2, Xbox, or GC between January 2000 and July 2006 in that country.
 Combined sales of the SSX series reached 3 million units in the United States by July 2006.
 SSX 3's PS2 version also received a Gold sales award from the ELSPA, indicating sales of at least 200,000 copies in the United Kingdom.